NSS-Data-Instructional-Stuff/data-analytics/python_for_analytics/projects/webscraping/README.md

 In this exercise, you'll practice using BeautifulSoup to parse the content of a web page.
 The page that you'll be scraping, https://realpython.github.io/fake-jobs/, contains job listings.
 Your job is to extract the data on each job and convert into a pandas DataFrame.

-1. Start by extracting the job titles, companies, locations, and posting dates for each job.
-For example, the first job has a title of "Senior Python Developer", a company of "Payne, Roberts and Davis", a location of "Stewartbury, AA", and a posting date of "2021-04-08".
-Take these and create a pandas DataFrame which contains these four columns.
+1. Start by performing a GET request on the url above and convert the response into a BeautifulSoup object.
+a.
+Use the .find method to find the tag containing the first job title ("Senior Python Developer").
 Hint: can you find a tag type and/or a class that could be helpful for extracting this information?
+Extract the text from this title.
+b.
+Now, use what you did for the first title, but extract the job title for all jobs on this page.
+Store the results in a list.
+c.
+Finally, extract the companies, locations, and posting dates for each job.
+For example, the first job has a company of "Payne, Roberts and Davis", a location of "Stewartbury, AA", and a posting date of "2021-04-08".
 Ensure that the text that you extract is clean, meaning no extra spaces or other characters at the beginning or end.
+d.
+Take the lists that you have created and combine them into a pandas DataFrame.

 2. Next, add a column that contains the url for the "Apply" button.
 Try this in two ways.
     a.
 First, use the BeautifulSoup find_all method to extract the urls.